Rajasthan Royals: 2011 IPL season

 The Rajasthan Royals, and the Kings XI Punjab were temporarily ejected from the league due to issues with their unreported ownership changes.
 The teams were reinstated with involvement from the High Court.
 Their owners were broken into several legal entities when the BCCI required the incorporation of the companies.
 Kochi was also at risk of ejection for the same reasons before BCCI cleared their new ownership pattern for the tournament.

 The team management decided to retain the Australian duo of Shane Warne and Shane Watson for the following three seasons of the IPL, although Warne's future continued to be uncertain.
 Yet, he decided to make this his final season for the Rajasthan Royals on the insistence of the team owners who felt that he was the ultimate source of inspiration for the team on and off the field.

 In the auction, the team's funds were reduced since they were penalised by the BCCI in 2010 and as a result, had to pay a certain amount of bank guarantee as fixed by the High Court.
 But they possessed an adequate amount of money to buy some of the world's finest T20 players, which they did not exactly.

 They managed to buy back Australian fast bowler Shaun Tait for US$300,000 as well as South African bowling all-rounder Johan Botha for US$950,000.
 The other star players which they picked were New Zealand batsman Ross Taylor for US$1 million as well as ‘The Wall’ Rahul Dravid for half that price.
 England's World T20 2010 winning skipper Paul Collingwood was also purchased for a mere US$250,000.
 The other players were mostly from the domestic circuits but were confident individuals following Rajasthan winning the Ranji Trophy that year.

 Rajasthan Royals began the IPL 2011 in grand fashion, beating the Kumar Sangakkara-led Deccan Chargers by 8 wickets, with the young Indian pacer Siddharth Trivedi adjudged the man of the match for his spell of 3/15 and the Royals continued their fine record against the Chargers.
-While Shane Warne defied age with a fine piece of bowling to assist Rajasthan in defeating a weakened Delhi Daredevils side by 6 wickets, with figures of 2/17.
+While Shane Warne defied age with a fine piece of bowling to assist Rajasthan in defeating a weakened Delhi Daredevils team by 6 wickets, with figures of 2/17.